csakai/dotfiles/README.md

 Found here: https://tmux.github.io/

 ## Config
-I have split the tmux configuration into multiple files to make it easier to know where things are configured.
+I put comment banners to separate specific configuration pieces into sections.
+It makes it easier to find what's where.
-Their root is the .tmux/config folder.

-TODO: Make a script that combines these configurations into one segmented .tmux.conf file

 # Tmuxinator
 Save configurations for tmux!